Random quench predicts universal properties of amorphous solids: Conclusion:

-{\bf Conclusion: } We propose a model for universal properties of amorphous solids based on the quench into an inherent state.
+We propose a model for universal properties of amorphous solids based on the quench into an inherent state.
 Under a single universal distribution of quench stress, our model predicts (i) short-range correlations of elastic moduli, as observed \cite{Mizuno16,Kapteijns20,Shakerpoor20}; (ii) long-range correlations of the IS stress, as observed \cite{Lemaitre15,Lemaitre17,Mizuno19}; (iii) exact reduction to previous models, shown to reproduce universal vibrational anomalies \cite{DeGiuli14,Shimada20a}; and (iv) a tail of potentially unstable modes, beyond mean-field predictions, which leads to $g(\omega) \sim \omega^3$ in small systems and can rationalize larger exponents $g(\omega) \sim \omega^{\alpha}$ in large, stable systems.

+New results include the relationship between the elastic-moduli fluctuations and the stress correlations; explicit expressions for the stress correlations in arbitrary dimension; justification of mean-field models which formerly were derived from lattice models; and the inevitable extension of mean-field models to have an eigenvalue tail in finite dimensions.

-Our model is based on an overdamped quench, which enforces mechanical equilibrium in the IS, but does not enforce stability.
-In particular, the Hessian field $H_{ij}(\rv)$ that controls local stability could have regions where it is not positive-definite.
+Our model is based on an overdamped quench, which enforces mechanical equilibrium in the IS, but does not enforce stability. {This allows unstable configurations, like a pencil standing on its head.
+At the global level, stability is ensured by choosing parameters such that all vibrational modes have a positive real frequency; in particular we should have $e<e_c$ as described above.
+However, we do not enforce stability {\it at each point in space}. } In particular, the Hessian field $H_{ij}(\rv,\rv') = \p^2 E/(\p u_i(\rv) \p u_j(\rv'))$ that controls local stability could have regions where it is not positive-definite.
 We predict Gaussian fluctuations of local elastic moduli, as observed in \cite{Mizuno16,Shakerpoor20}, while it has very recently been argued that the moduli have a power-law tail due to localized modes \cite{Kapteijns20}.
 We expect that these modes are created by local relaxation in regions of an unstable Hessian.
-To rigorously predict the density of small-frequency localized modes in large systems, and their potential modifications to elastic moduli fluctuations, future work should thus add local stability as one remaining feature to the model.
+To rigorously predict the density of small-frequency localized modes in large systems, and their potential modifications to elastic moduli fluctuations, future work should thus add local stability as a remaining feature to the model.

+{In addition, we have assumed for simplicity that the initial pre-quenched liquid state has homogenous short-time elastic constants.
+It would be useful and relevant to allow these to have short-range Gaussian fluctuations, which will be transformed under the quench and may alter the elastic properties of the glass. }